 We document averaging methods according to five criteria: type/units, subtype/calculation, amount, measure of center, and mean type (Figure 1).
 Type/units refer to the averaging units of time, breath, and digital filters.
 Subtype/calculation involves specific computations like bin and rolling averages or digital filter forms.
 The amount is the unit quantity.
 For example, 30 for a time average is 30 seconds but is 30 breaths for a breath average.
 Measure of center distinguishes between mean or median, and mean type delineates whole vs. trimmed mean.
 Trimmed (truncated) means exclude a number of the highest and lowest values in the quantity before averaging the remaining data.

 Descriptions of averaging methods are also considerably more diverse and generic than outlier and interpolation descriptions.
 For example, “30-second averages” and “averaged every 30 seconds” invite complexity, leading to more snippets referring to averaging something besides BBB gas exchange data.
-Given that, we required that the text snippets include a reference to gas data such as the text “O2,” “breath,” “gas,” “ventilation,” etc.
+Given that, we required that the text snippets include a reference to gas data, such as the text “O2,” “breath,” “gas,” “ventilation,” etc.

 In contrast to previous studies, we also documented every averaging method we found per paper instead of only describing the averaging method for VO2max.
 We also recorded multiple averaging methods when the authors described the sampling interval and the transformation applied to it.
 For example, the snippet from Hassinen et al. (2008)